Janmanjay/TheFamousRepo/README.md

 * Now that we have cloned the repo locally, let's make some changes
 * Adding two more lines to the readme.md file

+* Now let's add some more lines to the file using GitHub GUI or remotely
+* We will then pull these changes to the local machine